Nicotine Addiction: How It Works (The Science)

 This is tolerance and dependence in a single mechanism.

 The Bottom Line: Your brain literally grows new hardware to accommodate nicotine.
 When the drug disappears, all that extra hardware becomes a withdrawal amplifier.
-This is not weakness — it’s neurobiology.
+This is not weakness.
+It’s neurobiology.

 Tolerance and Sensitization: The Two-Track System